the-special-character/Hamza-medusa/README.md

 **This has also been added to the POSTMAN collection as a GET request, so you can use that as well.**
 3. Add the Default Admin API Key to the .env `MEILISEARCH_API_KEY=Default_Admin_API_Key```
 4. http://localhost:7700 Now the Meiliesearch should be working
+5. Copy & Paste the last three env variables from .env.local.example to the .env.local file
+6. Add `Default_Admin_API_Key` to .env.local

 **However if you want to download it locally;**
 1. curl -L https://install.meilisearch.com | sh